Boyce Thompson Arboretum: History

-The arboretum was founded by William Boyce Thompson (1869-1930), a mining engineer who made his fortune in the copper mining industry.
+The arboretum was founded by William Boyce Thompson (1869–1930), a mining engineer who made a fortune in the copper mining industry.
 He was the founder and first president of Inspiration Consolidated Copper Company at Globe-Miami, Arizona and Magma Copper Company in Superior, Arizona.
 In the early 1920s, Thompson, enamored with the landscape around Superior, built a winter home overlooking Queen Creek.
-Also in the 1920s, as his fortunes grew, he created and financed the Boyce Thompson Institute for Plant Research in Yonkers, New York (now at Cornell University), and the Boyce Thompson Arboretum on the property of the Picket Post House, west of Superior.
+Also in the 1920s, as his fortune grew, he created and financed the Boyce Thompson Institute for Plant Research in Yonkers, New York (later at Cornell University), and the Boyce Thompson Arboretum on the property of the Picket Post House, west of Superior.

 Boyce Thompson wrote: “I have in mind far more than mere botanical propagation.
 I hope to benefit the State and the Southwest by the addition of new products.
 A plant collection will be assembled which will be of interest not only to the nature lover and the plant student, but which will stress the practical side, as well to see if we cannot make these mesas, hillsides, and canyons far more productive and of more benefit to mankind.
 We will bring together and study the plants of the desert countries, find out their uses, and make them available to the people.
 It is a big job, but we will build here the most beautiful, and at the same time the most useful garden of its kind in the world.”

-The Boyce Thompson Southwestern Arboretum was established on April 1, 1924, by hiring its first two employees, Dr. Franklin Crider and Frederick Gibson, both from the University of Arizona.
+The Boyce Thompson Southwestern Arboretum was established on April 1, 1924, with the hiring of its first employees, Dr. Franklin Crider and Frederick Gibson, from the University of Arizona.
 Their first project was the construction of two homes that still exist on site, the Crider House and the Gibson House.
 Propagation buildings were put up in 1925 and by 1926, the Smith Building (administration building) and two connecting greenhouses were built.
 Ayer Lake was created the same year to help irrigate the lower portion of the park.
 In 1927, the Boyce Thompson Southwest Arboretum was incorporated, becoming the first non-profit research organization in Arizona.
 The Arboretum opened to the public on April 6, 1929.